JustPkDev/just-migrate/ReadMe.md

 ✅ Yes, it can handle large websites without performance issues.

 ### 2️⃣ Is there any premium version or hidden cost?
-✅ No, Just WP Migrate is fully free and open-source.
+✅ No, Just Migrate is fully free and open-source.

 ### 3️⃣ Can I restore a backup on another hosting provider?
 ✅ Yes, the backup file is fully compatible with any hosting server.